 To obtain these benefits, it is important for you to understand that applying for the entitlement of these benefits is time-sensitive.
 Call Azimi Law, and we will help you navigate through the complex and overwhelming process and help put your mind at ease.

-Other available compensation might include a tort claim (lawsuit) filed against the driver if who was determined to be at fault for the accident.
+Other available compensation might include a tort claim (lawsuit) filed against the driver if they were determined to be at fault for the accident.
 A tort claim can recover damages for pain and suffering, lost income, short- and long-term medical care, and out-of-pocket expenses like housekeeping.

 First, a full investigation of the accident will need to be done to determine who was at fault.
 Investigation factors that are considered are;